Jump to topic

 To save money, you can join a discount dental plan, which is a membership club.
 You will pay an annual membership fee, starting as low as $99.
 In return, you’ll receive discounted dental health care from practitioners in your network.
 You can save money on procedures including:

-For 1 or 2 surfaces a tooth filling should cost:
+For one or two surfaces, a tooth filling should cost:

-The average price of dental care without insurance is approximately:
+The average price of dental care without insurance is:

 It depends entirely on the condition of your tooth and whether it's a primary or adult tooth.
 Typically, filling an adult tooth winds up being cheaper because you'll need extra treatment to replace the tooth.
 Consult with your dentist to determine which treatment is your best option.